tredontho/purescript-book/text/chapter3.md

 forall a. a -> List a -> List a
 ```

-This type signature says that `Cons` takes a value of some type `a`, and a list of elements of type `a`, and returns a new list with entries of the same type.
+This type signature says that `Cons` takes a value of some type `a`, takes a list of elements of type `a`, and returns a new list with entries of the same type.
 Let's specialize this with `a` as our `Entry` type:

 ```haskell
 Entry -> List Entry -> List Entry